Sociocultural Contexts of Teaching and Learning

 Diversity in Higher Education

-Learners will reflect upon and articulate an understanding of ethnic and cultural diversity in higher education.
-Application of principles to medical and health professions education is expected.
-Learners will research and determine ways to address issues such as equity, unconscious bias, and access to high-quality education and develop effective teaching strategies illustrating best practices in establishing ideal learning environments.
+Learners will reflect upon and articulate an understanding of representation of individuals (primarily students and faculty) from diverse backgrounds in institutions of higher education.
+The social, legal, and political discourse that has shaped education (knowledge making) in the United States and its impact on diversity in higher education will be explored.
+Learners will research and determine ways to address issues such as equity, bias, and access to high quality education and develop effective teaching strategies illustrating best practices in establishing ideal learning environments.
+Historical (seminal texts dating back early as 1900) and dynamic, "real-time" literature and media will be explored and further enriched through our active participation.

 Educational Scholarship Methods